Ortimus/nmt-playground/README.md

 ### Using the App

-1. Select the source and target languages from the dropdown menus in the sidebar.
+1. Select a translation model from the dropdown menu.
+2. Choose source and target languages from the dropdowns.
+Note: Available language pairs may vary depending on the selected model.

-2. Adjust the translation parameters if desired:
+3. Adjust translation parameters (Beam Size, Max Length, Number of Translations).
-   - Beam Size: Controls the breadth of the search during translation.
-Higher values may yield better results but increase computation time.
-   - Max Length: Sets the maximum length of the generated translation.
-   - Number of Translations: Determines how many translation variants to generate.
-This value will automatically adjust to be at most the Beam Size.

-3. Enter the text you want to translate in the "Source Text" input box.
+4. Enter the text you want to translate in the "Source Text" box.

-4. (Optional) Enter a reference translation in the "Reference Translation" input box.
-This allows the system to compute BLEU scores, which measure translation quality.
+5. (Optional) Enter a reference translation for BLEU score computation.

-5. Click the "Translate" button to see the results.
+6. Click "Translate" to generate the translation(s).

-6. The results will be displayed in a table format:
-   - If no reference translation was provided, you'll see the generated translations.
-   - If a reference translation was provided, you'll also see BLEU scores for each translation, indicating how close they are to the reference.

-Note: The "Number of Translations" will always be less than or equal to the "Beam Size".
-If you increase the Beam Size, you'll have the option to generate more translation variants.
+7. View results in the displayed table.

 ### Customization